sjsakib/ffirpc/README.md

 # FFI RPC

-A Go library that enables gRPC services to be consumed from multiple programming languages using Foreign Function Interface (FFI) through WebAssembly.
+An experimental Go library that enables gRPC services to be consumed from multiple programming languages using Foreign Function Interface (FFI) through WebAssembly or C shared library.

 ## Overview

-FFI RPC allows you to:
+FFI RPC allows developers to:

 - Write gRPC services in Go
 - Compile them to WebAssembly or C shared libraries
-- Call them from Node.js, Dart, and other languages that support WASM
+- Call them from Node.js, Dart, and other languages that support WASM or FFI
-- Bypass traditional network overhead for local inter-language communication
+- Bypass network overhead for local inter-language communication

+## But why?

+The primary purpose is to see if this could be done.
+Use cases where it could be useful:

+- You have some shared business logic that you would like write once in Go and call from multiple languages, specially if you need to support offline functionality

+So why involve gRPC and not just regular FFI?

+- Defining, Encoding, Decoding the request and response types can be a pain
+- Hope is that protobuf will be faster than encoding/decoding the data with json despite the overhead of gRPC
+- Easy code generation for the consumers, whereas with regular FFI, wrappers or bindings have to be written/generated
+- If written as a service, can easily be exposed to the internet for environments where FFI is not available or practical

 ## Architecture